iamkiranrajput/github-search-engine/README.md

 🗂 API Endpoints
 HTTP Method	Endpoint	Description

-GET	/api/github/repos/{username}	Fetch all public repositories of a GitHub user GET	/api/github/user/{username}	Fetch GitHub user profile details (on working) GET	/api/github/repos/{username}?page=0&size=5&sort=stars,desc	Fetch repositories with pagination & sorting 🛠️ Testing the API
+POST	`/api/github/search`	Fetch all public repositories of a GitHub user GET	`/api/github/repositories`	Fetch GitHub user profile details (on working)

+🛠️ Testing the API
 To test the API, use Postman or cURL.